-The study site is responsible for maintaining an enrollment/screening log that includes all subjects enrolled.
+The study site is responsible for maintaining an enrollment/screening log that includes all subjects who provided informed consent.
 The log also will serve to document the reason for screening failure.
 All screening data will be collected and reported in CRFs, regardless of screening outcome.
+If a subject is re-screened, the End of Study CRF should be completed, and a new ICF, new SIC and new CRF are required for that subject.